 Topping up your attic insulation or exceeding guidelines is never a bad thing.
 One thing to keep in mind, though, is proper ventilation for the attic.
 Ventilation regulates the heat and moisture in your attic.
 The humidity is a byproduct of cooling heat in the attic, creating a water vapour.
 The vapour will seep into your decking and trusses, creating spongy supports.
 Mold growth is the result, and it affects the air quality in the home, and respiratory disease will follow.

 To achieve optimal energy efficiency with attic insulation, contact the premier insulation company in the Greater Toronto Area.
 Decades spent insulating homes have provided us with a proven track record of success when insulating your home.
-For an information session that comes with an inspection and free estimate, contact our office today at Integrity Roofers at 647.953.9365.
+For an information session that comes with an inspection and professional estimate, contact our office today at Integrity Roofers at 647.953.9365.